senzing-garage/aws-cloudformation-ecs-senzing-stack-basic/docs/README.md

    This restricts the inbound traffic to requests from specified IP ranges.
    Examples:
     1. A system with the value `0.0.0.0/0` allows access from anywhere.
+       Because of its "wide-open" nature, it is considered to be insecure.
     1. A system with the value `45.26.129.0/24` will allow access from IP addresses in the range `45.26.129.0` to `45.26.129.255`
     1. A system with the value `45.26.129.200/32` will allow access from a single IP address `45.26.129.200`.
 1. **Required:** Yes